GeorgeHajivassiliou/GA-for-Laser-Synthesis/README.md

 # Genetic Algorithm for Laser Pulse Synthesis.

 A summer research project at Imperial College London.
 The whole project is found here as a very long jupyter notebook.
+This most important aspect of this project is that during 6 weeks my partner and I managed to __write our own genetic algorithm__ which turned out to work very well.

 __Layperson Summary__